20 Different Types of Snakes in Delaware

 18. Common Ribbonsnake

-Common ribbonsnakes have three yellow or cream-colored stripes running the length of them and are dark brown or black in color.
+Common ribbonsnakes have three yellow or cream-colored stripes running their length and are dark brown or black.
 They have a 2-foot maximum height.

 They inhabit various semi-aquatic habitats around bodies of water, frequently in trees.